MCPHackers/LaunchWrapper/MultiMC.md

-> [!CAUTION]
-> This section is incomplete!
-The following method does not work.

 # JSON patches for MultiMC instances
 This allows changing the Minecraft version in the instance without re-editing the component, and easier interoperability with other MultiMC features.
 More information about JSON patches can be found [on the MultiMC wiki page about them](https://github.com/MultiMC/Launcher/wiki/JSON-Patches).
 Here is a [MultiMC instance](https://github.com/MCPHackers/LaunchWrapper/files/11588554/LaunchWrapperMCP-MultiMC.zip) demonstrating this.

+> [!IMPORTANT]
+> Please obtain a build of [LaunchWrapper](https://github.com/MCPHackers/LaunchWrapper) And place it in `<MultiMC directory>/libraries/org/mcphackers/launchwrapper/1.0-SNAPSHOT/launchwrapper-1.0-SNAPSHOT.jar`, as it is currently not recommended to use versioned release.
+Use latest git commit whenever possible.

 Instructions:
 - Create a new MultiMC instance.